facebookresearch/hiplot/docs/tuto_streamlit.rst

 HiPlot component return values
 -----------------------------------

-HiPlot is highly interactive, and there are multiple values/information that can be returned, depending on what the user provides for the parameter ``ret`` in :meth:`hiplot.Experiment.display_st`
+HiPlot is highly interactive, and there are multiple values/information that can be returned, depending on what the user provides for the parameter ``ret`` in :meth:`hiplot.Experiment.to_streamlit`

 - ``ret="filtered_uids"``: returns a list of uid for filtered datapoints.
 Filtered datapoints change when the user clicks on *Keep* or *Exclude* buttons.
 - ``ret="selected_uids"``: returns a list of uid for selected datapoints.
 Selected datapoints correspond to currently visible points (for example when slicing in the parallel plot) - it's a subset of filtered datapoints.